YiJingLin/iotfinal/README.md

 ## System Introduction :

 ### Abstract :
-Distributed, dynamic parking system aim to provide more parking spaces.
+Distributed, dynamic parking system aims to provide more parking spaces.
 The system work in raspberryPi or other tiny computer, and the computer will be installed at every parking lot.
 To guide the user to the vacant space we predicted, the system will calculate score for every parking space, and set the price according to the score.
 We assume user will choose the space with lowest price, and we can make parking lot easier to split and merge spaces we want, then make biggest profit to system and public.

 ### communication and sensors :
 ![demo_img](./doc/demo.png)